TI-Toolkit/tokens-wiki/tokens/Output(.md

 <tt><kbd><b>prgm</b></kbd></tt>, `I/O`, `6:Output(`
 <hr>

-The <tt>Output(</tt> command is the fastest way to display text on the [home screen](/homescreen).
+The <tt>Output(</tt> command is the fastest way to display text on the [home screen](homescreen).
 It takes three arguments: the row (1-8) at which you want to display something, the column (1-16), and whatever it is you want to display.
-It allows for more freedom than the <tt><a href="/disp">Disp</a></tt> command.
+It allows for more freedom than the <tt><a href="Disp.md">Disp</a></tt> command.

 Although off-screen values for the row and column values will cause an error, it's okay if part of the text displayed goes off the screen.
 When text goes past the last (16th on monochrome calculators, 26th on color calculators) column, it will wrap to the first column of the next row.
 If the text goes past the last column of the last row, the remainder will be truncated. <tt>Output(</tt> will never cause the screen to scroll.

 When the horizontal screen split mode is activated, only the first four rows of the home screen are available for the <tt>Output(</tt> command, which may cause undesirable behavior, and trying to output to the last four rows will cause an error.
-It is advisable to use the <tt><a href="/full">Full</a></tt> command at the beginning of a program that relies on <tt>Output(</tt>.
+It is advisable to use the <tt><a href="Full.md">Full</a></tt> command at the beginning of a program that relies on <tt>Output(</tt>.

 Like other text display commands, you can display each function and command as text.
 However, this is not without problems as each function and command is counted as one character.
-The two characters that you can't display are quotation marks (") and the [store](/store) command (→).
+The two characters that you can't display are quotation marks (") and the [store](store.md) command (→).
 However, you can mimic these respectively by using two apostrophes (' ' ), and two subtract signs and a greater than sign (—>).

 ## Advanced Uses